neonfuze/neonfuze.github.io/README.md

 - **September 6, 2024**: Domain [https://nicolasdetroia.com](https://nicolasdetroia.com) is up.
 Currently figuring out how to fix a failing redirect error page on Netlify with a `_redirects` folder.
 More information will be added to the website shortly.

-- **September 25, 2024**: Updated the HTML file; the website is currently down.
-Currently fixing will be back up within 48 hours.
+- **September 27, 2024**: Site temporarily down for transfer to a new, simpler platform.
+Back soon.

 ## Technologies Used